idbeja6/alsoa-api-documentation/readme.md

 ## Errors

-The Alsoa API uses standard [HTTP response codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status).
+The alsoa API uses standard [HTTP response codes](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status). \
 All successful requests will return a 200 status code and any errors will be in the range 400 (client) to 500 (server).

 All failing requests will return the status code and a descriptive error message.